ResetNetwork/n8n-nodes/n8n-nodes-semantic-splitter-with-context/README.md

 The context prompt is the instruction given to the AI model for generating contextual descriptions.
 The default prompt is:

 ```
-Please give a short succinct context to situate this chunk within the overall document for the purposes of improving search retrieval of the chunk.
+Please generate a short succinct context summary to situate this text chunk within the overall document to enhance search retrieval, two or three sentances max.
+The chunk contains merged content from different document sections, so focus on the main topics and concepts rather than sequential flow.
 Answer only with the succinct context and nothing else.
 ```

 The document and chunk content are automatically provided to the AI model in a structured format.
 You only need to customize the instructions for how the context should be generated.